sveltejs/svelte/documentation/docs/02-template-syntax/02-basic-markup.md

 <input bind:value={name} autofocus />
 ```

 You can document components with the `@component` tag.
-Component comments will appear when hovering over a component in your IDE using the [Svelte Language Server](https://github.com/sveltejs/language-tools).
+These comments will appear when hovering over a component in IDEs with support such as VS Code with [the Svelte VS Code extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).

 ```svelte
 <!--